Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hibernation.)

 ## TODO
-- refine articles endpoints and routes to match recipes design
-- implement some concept of user record
-    - when viewing a DRAFT recipe, then only visibile to createdBy
+- [ ] integrate with persistent storage
+- [ ] streamline endpoints with shared lib functions

 ## Next Steps
-- integrate with persistent storage
-- streamline endpoints with shared lib functions
+- [ ] implement some concept of user record
+    - [ ] when viewing a DRAFT recipe, then only visibile to createdBy
-- integrate React Suspense and NextJS loading.ts into pages
+- [ ] integrate React Suspense and NextJS loading.ts into pages

 ## Future Features
 - research html editors and how to embed user-created articles in pages